kotofeyBlack/Roblox-Studio-Discord-RPC/README.md

 pyinstaller --onefile --noconsole RobloxStudio.py
 ```

-The executable will be created in the `dist` folder.
+The executable will be generated in the `dist` folder.

-## Discord Status Example

-Developing a Roblox Experience

-Project: My Awesome Game

-Elapsed Time: 1h 24m
+## How It Works

+The application detects Roblox Studio windows and automatically updates Discord Rich Presence with:

+* Current project name
+* Development status
+* Session duration

 ## License

 MIT License

+## Author

+Created by Kotofey Black.